intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 The workshop began by reflecting on the IAB’s role in shaping the evolution of network management away from CLI/SNMP/MIB technologies, focusing on the context and key outcomes of the previous workshop, an assessment of the current state of network management as a whole, and an acknowledgement of some regrets in how network management technologies developed in the last two decades (such as XML as the data representation format). {{SCHONWALDER}} emphasized the need to shift the focus from device-level configuration to network and service-level configuration.
 Key properties highlighted for effective network and service configurations included being Composable (assembled out of modular configurations), Declarative (define state while systems determine themselves how to implement those goals), Reproducible (reliably and consistently recreated), and Verifiable (asserting that the correct changes have been applied).

 An operator’s perspective highlighted that the recommendations of {{RFC3535}} (which led to the development of YANG and NETCONF) have been successful in addressing device configuration in many, but not all, environments.
 In certain areas, the advancements in semantics and protocols for streaming telemetry have even surpassed the original scope of {{RFC3535}}. {{FARRER}} cautioned against making changes that could disrupt the ecosystem.
 The presentation emphasized the need to prioritize service modeling in the IETF and addressed the challenges of mapping to the Business Support Systems (BSS) domain.
 It also stressed the importance of including the operational state in service models to enable closed-loop automation for end-to-end (E2E) services.
 Revisiting {{RFC8309}}, which asserts that the operational state of a service is not part of a customer service model but can be achieved through extensions, was suggested.
 Additionally, the lack of open-source NMS implementations, tools, and device model implementations was identified as a significant barrier to advancing standardization efforts.
-The IETF could play a key role in fostering and enabling collaborations to address these challenges, including an off-box translation tool of the IETF device model to vendor proprietary models.
+The IETF could play a key role in fostering and enabling collaborations to address these challenges.
+While the IETF does not itself build tools, it was suggested that having a translation tool that runs outside the network device to map IETF device models to vendor-specific ones would be beneficial.

 ### Lessons to be Learned

-{{HARDAKER}} emphasized that the success of Net-SNMP {{NET-SNMP}} was driven by empowering users through simplicity.
-He stressed that the focus should remain on ensuring ease of use and adaptability of the protocols.
+{{HARDAKER}} emphasized that the success of Net-SNMP {{NET-SNMP}} was driven by empowering users through simplicity, stressing that the focus should remain on ensuring ease of use and adaptability of the protocols.
 Emphasis was placed on the two distinct audiences for standardized network management protocols: toolkit vendors and system operators.
 Their requirements for protocol simplicity differ, and it is essential to address the needs of both to ensure success. {{BORMANN}} presented an overview of the CORECONF architecture, showcasing how model-driven network management techniques can be applied to manage IoT devices (which is different from other network management scenarios), with a focus on the unique characteristics of constrained nodes.
 Some participants noted that the binary encoding of CBOR has applications that extend beyond the IoT networks.

-Drawing from the experience of OpenConfig {{OPENCONFIG}}, {{SHAKIR}} emphasized that protocol definition and data models cannot be done in isolation.
-It must integrate lessons learned from implementation and large-scale deployment.
-He highlighted the importance of enabling quick iterations, shipping rapidly, embracing open-source, readily available tools, adopting systems thinking driven by business outcomes, and reusing existing technologies rather than developing solutions exclusively for operator network management.
+Drawing from the experience of OpenConfig {{OPENCONFIG}}, {{SHAKIR}} emphasized that protocol definition and data models cannot be done in isolation; instead, they must integrate lessons learned from implementation and large-scale deployment.
+Thus, highlighting the importance of enabling quick iterations, shipping rapidly, embracing open-source, readily available tools, adopting systems thinking driven by business outcomes, and reusing existing technologies rather than developing solutions exclusively for operator network management.
 A call was made for the IETF to rethink the approach to standardize data models and the associated network management protocols under this guidance.

 ### Discussion